 - Research interests in nystagmus and high throughput genetic testing in clinical practice.

-- Interest in public engagement in science and advisor to the Nystagmus Network, IN-Vision and Gift of Sight charities.
+- Interest in public engagement in science and advisor to the Nystagmus Network and Gift of Sight charities.

 Professor Veronica van Heyningen CBE